conduktor/conduktor-docs/docs/guide/conduktor-in-production/deploy-artifacts/deploy-gateway/index.md

 ### Service account and ACL requirements

-Depending on the client to Gateway authentication method you choose, the service account used to connect the Gateway might need different ACLs to operate properly.
+Depending on the client to Gateway authentication method you choose, the service account used to connect Gateway might need different ACLs to operate properly.

 #### Delegated authentication

-In delegated authentication, the credentials provided to establish the connection between the client and the Gateway are the same used from Gateway to the backing Kafka.
+In delegated authentication, the credentials provided to establish the connection between the client and Gateway are the same used from Gateway to the backing Kafka.
 As a result, the client will inherit the ACLs of the service account configured on the backing cluster.

 On top of that, Gateway needs its own service account with the following ACLs to operate correctly: